 In the very center of Lake Geneva is Lausanne.
 Famous for the world’s best hotel school, it is one of the most beautiful cities in Switzerland due to its location on the lake.
 Here you can truly feel the majesty and expanse of the water.
 The 11th century Gothic cathedral of Notre Dame dominates the small town.
 Nearby are the UNESCO protected Lavaux Vineyard Terraces, originating from the same century as the cathedral.
 The second city, just 30 kilometers from Lausanne is Montreux.
 There is a panoramic train that travels slowly through the vines for one or two hours and you can even taste the wines along the way!
 Famed for the annual Jazz Festival, and the Château de Chillon (Chillon Castle), the medieval castle, Montreux sits just opposite Geneva on the lake.

 Another day trip from Geneva or Lausanne, is the village of Corsier-sur-Vevey, where Charlie Chaplin spent the last 25 years of his life.
-There is now an extraordinary new interactive museum there, dedicated to his work.
+There is now an extraordinary new interactive museum there.
 A fun place to visit if you are a fan, or with children.

 Geneva is a year-round city.
 To make the most of the lake and the waterside location, the summer months are the most ideal, and there are several festivals, such as the Geneva Festival, that take place annually over two weeks in August.
 During the winter months, the city looks like it popped out of a fairy-tale.
 We encourage you to visit the lovely Christmas Market for some mulled wine, on the shore of the lake.